KoduriAjayKumar/Plagiarism-Detection-for-Coding-Contests-Project/README.md

 ---

 ## 📖 Project Description
-This project is designed to automatically detect and flag cases of code plagiarism in coding contests by:
+This project is designed to automatically detect the copied code in coding contests by:
 - Scraping user submissions from HackerRank with **Selenium**.
 - Storing submission data in a **MySQL database**.
 - Using **Sentence Transformer** to compute similarities between codes.